Fractional shares

 If a stock experiences a reverse stock split, you'll receive the cash equivalent of any fractional (non-whole) share amounts resulting from the split in lieu of shares.
 For example, if a stock split results in 2.1 shares worth $10 per share, you’ll receive 2 shares and $1 (the cash equivalent of 0.1 shares).

-Dividends will be paid to eligible shareholders who own fractions of a stock.
+• Dividends: Paid to eligible shareholders who own fractions of a stock.
 Dividend payments will be split based on the fraction of the stock owned, then rounded to the nearest penny.
-Please note that fractional share dividends may be paid at the end of the trading day on the designated payment date.
+Fractional-share dividends may be paid at the end of the trading day on the designated payment date.

-You won’t be able to transfer fractional shares.
+• Transfers: You can't transfer fractional shares.
 If you initiate a full asset transfer out of Robinhood, your fractional shares will be sold and you’ll receive the resulting cash back.
-If you initiate a partial asset transfer, any fractional shares you own will remain in your Robinhood Securities account as fractional shares.
+If you initiate a partial asset transfer, any fractional shares you own will remain in your Robinhood account as fractional shares.

 For a complete explanation of conditions, restrictions and limitations associated with fractional shares, see our Customer Agreement related to fractional shares.
 Dividends are not guaranteed and must be authorized by the company’s board of directors.